aarongsellin/pyIRC/README.md

 In the future you will be able to install pyIRC with ![pip](https://pip.pypa.io/en/stable/).

 # Documentation
-Documentation can be found in this respository in the folder __documentation__
+Documentation can be found in this respository in the folder __documentation__.

 # Contributing
 I happily accpet contributions.
-They can come in the form of bug fixes,  Please send me an email or add me on discord _Mr Ikea#6576_
+They can come in the form of bug fixes,  Please send me an email or add me on discord _Mr Ikea#6576_.

 # Maintainers
 * @mrikea4real (Aaron Gotthardsson)